 The volunteer opportunities available to Guild members are many and varied.
 Collectively, Guild members provide more than 50,000 hours of volunteer service each year.
 Members of the Heard Museum are eligible to join the Guild.
 Membership in the Heard Museum is a prerequisite for Guild Membership.
 For those who are not currently members of the Heard Museum, click here to learn more.

-As a Guild member, you will have access to the members’ only section of the Guild website and will receive our monthly newsletter, Artifacts, to keep you up to date on upcoming events, activities, volunteer opportunities, museum happenings, and more.
+As a Guild member, you will have access to the members’ only section of the Guild website and will receive our weekly online newsletter, Happening Now, to keep you up to date on upcoming events, activities, volunteer opportunities, museum happenings, and more.

 Visit the Guild website to see all the various responsibilities that are undertaken by Guild members for the benefit of the Museum.
 Browse the Travel, Education, and Events pages to review all the social, travel, dining, educational, and entertainment experiences that are available to members of the Guild.